 Becoming an Essentialist: the 3-Part Model

 The disciplined pursuit of less involves 3 key parts, with each component reinforcing the others in a cycle.
 Let’s take a quick look at what they entail.
-Do get a copy of our full 11-page summary for more details or get the full mojo from the Essentialism book.

 1. Explore and Evaluate: Identify the Vital Few